Multitudes of people who’ve implemented No Contact with their Narcissistic partner will inevitably ask the question, Does the Narcissist miss me?

-Or, maybe she can support him, but he needs to get in a good devalue and discard before leaving you in a heap of raw nerves on your living room floor.
+Or, maybe he needs to get in a good devalue and discard before leaving you in a heap of raw nerves on your living room floor.

 Whenever a “new” lover enters the scene, don’t fall for his “torn between two lovers” act.
-You are being played and triangulated and need to go full-out No Contact.
+You are being played and triangulated and should consider going full-out No Contact.

 5) Jekyll and Hyde: If he’s really sociopathic, once you fall for the feigned remorse and let him in, he immediately drops the mask and makes you pay for implementing No Contact.
 This could be in the form of a verbal assault, or physical.
 If the latter happens, call the police at your first opportunity.
 There’s only more to come.

-As you can see, all the above have nothing to do with you, and everything to do with the Narcissist.
-It’s all about their ego and having control.
+As you can see, all the above have nothing to do with missing you, and everything to do with the Narcissist.
+It’s all about their ego, entitlement, and having control.
 These are the only two things that make up the Narcissist’s inner-self.

 When you implement No Contact, it’s the ultimate form of Narcissistic injury, and they will do whatever is necessary to gain back control, and then devalue and discard you.
 That’s why implementing No Contact in its true form is critical when detaching from a toxic, emotionally abusive partner.
 Remember those points of entry from #2?
 Don’t leave them open.
 You will only regret it in the end…every. single. time.